christianLB/torrent-videoclub/docs/featured_section_enhancement_proposal.md

 **Key Features:**

 *   **Data Refresh Mechanisms:**
-    *   **Automatic Background Cache Refresh:** Continue to use and enhance the Redis caching for TMDB data.
+    *   **Automatic Background Cache Refresh:** Continue to use and enhance the MongoDB-based caching for TMDB data.
 Each category's data will have an appropriate TTL (e.g., `featured:category:trending_movies_week`, `featured:category:popular_tv`).
-Background jobs (e.g., cron, scheduled serverless functions) will periodically update these Redis caches from TMDB.
+Background jobs (e.g., cron, scheduled serverless functions) will periodically update these MongoDB caches from TMDB.
     *   **"Pull-to-Refresh" or Manual Refresh (Optional):** Consider a UI element (e.g., a refresh icon per category or for the entire section) that allows users to manually trigger a data refresh.
-This would involve an API call that invalidates the relevant Redis cache(s) and fetches fresh data on demand.
+This would involve an API call that invalidates the relevant cache(s) in MongoDB and fetches fresh data on demand.
 *   **Content Sourcing & Variety:**
     *   Leverage various TMDB endpoints (trending, popular, discover by genre/keyword/year, etc.).
     *   Potentially integrate Prowlarr-based data for categories like "Latest Releases Available" (though this requires careful consideration of how to blend Prowlarr items with TMDB-enriched data for display consistency).